STOP MOTION ANIMATION LEVEL 1

 Ball & Socket: A ball and socket armature is definitely the ideal type, they’re very resilient, the motions are focused on the joints (no spaghetti arms) and the joints can be tensioned.
 They can also be quite expensive, especially if you have a custom one built.
 There are quite a few pre-built Ball and Socket armatures available online, but keep in mind that they can also vary quite a bit in quality.
 Armatures are another extensive area we will go into greater detail in the future.
 The Anibild THREE or the Aardman armature would work nicely.

 Stickybones: Most of the students have been using a Stickybones and have been really liking them.
-They’re perfect for our assignments and reasonably priced although they are unfortunately sold out at the moment.
+They’re perfect for our assignments and reasonably priced.
 They have ball and socket joints made of a really durable plastic, so you can assemble it quickly.
 The fingers are a bit finicky, but overall you can’t go wrong with them.

 Objects: Often we’ll be animating simple objects that you already have around the house, like an apple, a coin, small pieces of paper.
 It will depend on the particular assignment.